gouribiju/Data-Science-Projects/AI/Instagram Filter : Blemish Removal & Chroma Keying/README.md

-## Instagram Filter – Blemish Removal & Chroma Keying
+## 🤳Instagram Filter – Blemish Removal & Chroma Keying

 # 📌 Overview
 This project is an AI-based Computer Vision application that mimics an Instagram-style beauty filter.
 It performs blemish removal / skin smoothing and chroma keying (background replacement) on an input image using classical image-processing techniques.
 The objective is to build an image-processing pipeline using OpenCV that enhances facial features and replaces the background with a custom image.

-## 📌 Problem Statement
+## 🔍 Problem Statement
 Modern social media platforms offer filters that smooth skin, reduce blemishes, and change backgrounds.
 This project aims to replicate these effects offline using Python and OpenCV:
   1. Detect the face region and apply smoothing to reduce blemishes or skin imperfections.
   2. Identify a green/solid background using chroma keying and replace it with a custom background.

-## 📌 Data Preprocessing & Feature Engineering
+## 📊 Data Preprocessing & Feature Engineering
 ### 1. Face Detection
   * Using Haar Cascade / Dlib / MediaPipe to detect facial landmarks or bounding box.
 ### 2. Skin Smoothing / Blemish Removal